 3. Leverage Your Network

 It is better to get an introduction vs reaching out cold.
 Business Development is a collaborative sport, and the best players don’t play alone.
-When you are introduced by someone your chances of getting attention are usually higher.
+When you are introduced by someone, your chances of getting attention are usually higher.

 Now comes a really important point – think about and visualize your network.
 What does it look like?
 What sectors are the strongest for you?
 What geographies?
 Who are the super nodes?
 Who are the people connecting you to other industries?
-Similarly, think about the network of the person you are trying to reach – is it the same or different as yours?
+Similarly, think about the network of the person you are trying to reach – is it the same as or different than yours?
 Is this person an active networker or not?

 If you remember one thing from this post, remember this – always connect on LinkedIn with relevant people.
 Always build your network, and make sure it is up to date and relevant.